WSE-research/Coronabot-test-question-generator/README.md

-# coronabot-test-question-generator
+# Coronabot Test Case Generator

 ## Create a test configuration

-Change Jupyter notebook `1_coronabot-test-questions-generator.ipynb` until it fits your test requirements.
+Change the Jupyter notebook `coronabot-test-case-generator.ipynb` until it fits your test requirements.

 It will create a test confirguration file that can be read and executed by the script `evaluate-qanary-system.py`.